 The only open application grant at Ruth Arts, exclusively offered to Wisconsin arts and culture organizations with operating budgets under $2 million.
-Small and mid-size nonprofit visual arts, performing arts, and arts education organizations, including Tribal Nations, with ambitious project ideas are welcome to apply for grants via a juried process.
-The new grantmaking initiative will award either $100,000 or $200,000 over two years.
+Small and mid-size nonprofit visual and performing arts organizations, including Tribal Nations, with ambitious project ideas are welcome to apply for grants via a juried process.
+The grantmaking initiative awards either $100,000 or $200,000 over two years.

 Grant Summary

-Ruth Foundation for the Arts invites applications for its inaugural Special Project Grants program, awarding project funding to small and mid-size nonprofit visual arts, performing arts, and arts education organizations situated on land presently known as Wisconsin.
-The new grantmaking initiative awarded $950,000 this year in support of arts and culture organizations in this state.
+Ruth Foundation for the Arts invites applications for its inaugural Special Project Grants program, awarding project funding to small and mid-size nonprofit visual and performing arts organizations situated on land presently known as Wisconsin.
+In 2023, the new grantmaking initiative awarded $950,000 in support of arts and culture organizations in this state.

 The program aims to build a robust and equitable arts ecosystem by investing in projects that have long-term cultural and structural impact for their communities.
 Of particular interest are initiatives that rethink and reimagine past practices, bring an expansive range of voices into public and artistic discourse, and contribute to a more complex and abundant understanding of the histories, lived experiences, and futures of this region.